 Figure 5.
 Welcome screen and display of outstanding goals.

-Records system: Food selection screen to record obtained from the local database of the application.
-And quantity selection screen using the method described above (Figure 6 and 7).
+Records system: Food selection screen that suggests foods obtained from the local database of the application.
+Then, a quantity selection screen is showed using the method described above (Figure 6 and 7).